Apostolique/Vyne-Language/README.md

 while condition {
     continue;

-    //Some code that is never reached.
+    // Some code that is never reached.

-    //We end up here after the continue.
+    // We end up here after the continue.
 }
 ```